rocketbear27/octo-turbo/README.md

 > npm run build
 ```

-Finally to build and preview your work (optional), type the following command:
+Finally to build and just to preview your work (optional), type the following command:

 ``` code
 > npm run postbuild